 Setting up a new bank account is simple enough.
 For online banks you can usually do it right on their website.
 When I signed up for Simplii, the process was quick and easy, and my debit card was mailed out within a few days.

 The hassle comes in when you have to switch over all your pre-authorized payments.
-If you are anything like me, you hate having to actually deal with bills, so everything possible is withdrawn automatically from your bank account.
+If you are anything like me, you hate having to deal with bills, so everything possible is withdrawn automatically from your bank account.
 Before making any changes, you’ll want to go through your bank statement and make a list of all the companies who are set up for automatic withdrawals.
 It’s worth checking back a full year in case there are annual payments you may be forgetting.
-Another good tip is to temporarily keep a balance in your old account just in case.
-The last thing you want is to have to pay NSF charges (that defeats the whole purpose of getting rid of bank fees).
+Another good tip is to temporarily keep a balance in your old account just in case you miss something.
+The last thing you want is to have to pay NSF charges.
+Kind of defeats the whole purpose of eliminating bank fees.

 Let’s take a look at the no fee banking options that are currently available to Canadians:

 Simplii Financial is associated with CIBC and took over from PC Financial.
 I initially chose to switch over to PC Financial because of a promotion they were running.
 At that time they you could collect PC Points through their banking platform, and I was tempted by an offer for $300 worth of points for signing up.
 We do the majority of our grocery shopping at Superstore, so I couldn’t pass up $300 of free groceries.

 Now that Simplii has taken over the points are no more.
 I still think the banking services are fine but have been thinking about trying something new (aka seeking out a new promo) because the points were the main reason I switched in the first place.

 Both the website and app are easy to use and have user-friendly layouts.
 You can deposits cheques by taking a picture, set up automatic bill payments, transfer between accounts, etc. And of course, all of this can be done with no fees.